Visit one of New Jersey's most beautiful Wineries!

 being left behind!

 Once the bus drops you back off and you board the train again, it will begin to make its journey home... but not before passing the Ol' Susquehanna Mine!
 You are welcome to detrain at the Mine free of charge and spend as much time as you like relaxing in the picnic grove and then catch a later train home (trains come every hour and half) If you would like to enjoy your wine with a picnic, bring a lunch and relax at picnic tables in tree groves at the Ol'Susquehanna Mine/Corn Maze grove or at the station in Phillipsburg where you originally parked (please see our website for pictures of our groves at the mine/maze and at the station).
-The cost is $35 per person and it includes everything for a day filled with wine and fun!
+The cost is $40 per person and it includes a day filled with wine and fun!
+Please note, only alcohol purchased at Villa Milagro may be consumed while at the winery or picnic grounds. *

 Enjoy a ride on our historic passenger coaches.

 Resting on a ridge, overlooking both the Delaware and Musconetcong Rivers, Villa Milagro Vineyards offers panoramic views of four counties in two states.
-Raised in the Central Valley of California which produces 75% of the state's wine grapes, winemaker Dr. Audrey Cross-Gambino blends wines made from Villa Milagro's ten varieties of grapes to create complex and interesting wines.
+Raised in the Central Valley of California which produces 75% of the state's wine grapes, winemaker Dr. Audrey Cross-Gambino blends wines made from Villa Milagro's eight varieties of grapes to create complex and interesting wines.
 Husband Steve Gambino oversees all operational aspects of the vineyard and winery, insuring that their wines maintain the boutique quality standards of some of Europe's best hand-made wines.
-You will tour the vineyard to learn how beneficial insects and birds are attracted; how weeds and disease are controlled without herbicides and pesticides; and how natural compost enriches the soils.
+You will learn how beneficial insects and birds are attracted; how weeds and disease are controlled without herbicides and pesticides; and how natural compost enriches the soils.
 Then learn how grapes become wines and are aged and blended to form Villa Milagro's delicious wines.
-Roam the 104 acres of breathtaking views that earn this vineyard its name, Villa Milagro which is Spanish for "home of miracles!"
+Drink in the breathtaking views that earn this farm its name, Villa Milagro which is Spanish for "home of miracles!"
 You are welcome to host your private events here as well as come anytime on the Winery Train.

 On the train you will have your very own guide who will inform you about the railroad and our historic equipment.
 We are there to answer your questions and provide you with support during your trip.